-My recent off-the-beaten-path discovery in the Province of Valencia – the city of Bocairente.
-Actually, it was supposed to be a quick stop on the way from Castellon to Alicante.
+Let me share my recent off-the-beaten-path discovery in the Province of Valencia – the small town of Bocairente.
+It was supposed to be a quick stop on my way from Castellon to Alicante.
 However, while strolling down the streets of Bocairente( or Bocairent in Valencian) every corner was so beautiful that I ended up taking thousands of pictures, including the smallest details.
 Therefore, I feel like I simply must share this hidden gem with you, my readers.

 It won´t be fair not to make a separate photo-inspirational post about Bocairente, as it is sim

 Are you interested in archaeological finds and the region´s history?
 Do you love places off the beaten track?
 Are you on a mission to explore more of the most beautiful villages in Spain? – Then Bocairente fits your bill.